kubernetes/kubernetes/docs/user-guide/connecting-applications.md

 nginxsvc     app=nginx     app=nginx   10.0.116.146   80/TCP
 ```

 As mentioned previously, a Service is backed by a group of pods.
 These pods are exposed through `endpoints`.
 The Service's selector will be evaluated continuously and the results will be POSTed to an Endpoints object also named `nginxsvc`.
 When a pod dies, it is automatically removed from the endpoints, and new pods matching the Service’s selector will automatically get added to the endpoints.
-Check the endpoints, and note that the ips are the same as the pods created in the first step:
+Check the endpoints, and note that the IPs are the same as the pods created in the first step:

 ```console
 $ kubectl describe svc nginxsvc